Investigating 5 Kinds of Crypto Crime

 4) Cryptocurrency theft

 While cryptocurrency is touted as secure, it is not invulnerable to theft.
 Criminals employ hacking, social engineering and phishing scams to steal cryptocurrency from victims, before laundering it on the blockchain.
-In 2022, hackers stole a total $4 billion worth of crypto.
+In 2023, hackers stole more than $1.7 billion worth of crypto.

 In March 2022, the gaming-focused Ronin Network lost over $625 million in crypto in the largest crypto hack yet.
 The attackers exploited a vulnerability in the site to steal funds.
 US officials linked the attack to the North Korean state-backed Lazarus Group.

 Prior to the Ronin attack, the largest known cryptocurrency theft was the $600 million Poly Network hack in August 2021.
 Poly Network is a decentralized finance (“DeFi”) cryptocurrency platform, a category that has been particularly vulnerable to hacks.
-Following the return of the stolen funds, the story underwent a strange twist, as the company invited the hacker responsible for the break to become their Chief Security Advisor.
+Decentralized Finance (DeFi) is a rapidly growing sector within the cryptocurrency world that aims to recreate traditional financial systems using blockchain technology.
+Unlike conventional finance, DeFi operates without intermediaries like banks, relying instead on smart contracts to facilitate transactions.
+This decentralized approach offers greater transparency and accessibility but also poses unique challenges, particularly in the realm of cryptocurrency crime.
+The anonymity and lack of regulation in DeFi can make it a haven for illicit activities, including money laundering and fraud, highlighting the need for robust security measures and regulatory oversight.
+Following the return of the stolen funds, the Poly Network story underwent a strange twist, as the company invited the hacker responsible for the break to become their Chief Security Advisor.

 5) Terror funding